 Option 2 is a license to remain in possession for up to 30 days after close of escrow.
 This is covered by the California Association of Realtors' (CAR) "Seller License to Remain in Possession Addendum."
 Again, we would negotiate the terms of this short-term occupancy agreement with the bidders on your behalf.

 Option 3 is a longer term "Residential Lease After Sale", or what we typically think of as a "rentback" agreement.
 If you need the full purchase price at close of escrow but also need to stay in your home for a period of time afterwards while you make other living arrangements, then, just as with Options 1 and 2, we would negotiate the terms of the rentback on your behalf with the various bidders.

 In the final analysis, we want to find the best solution for you that will make your transition to your new home as smooth as possible while still maximizing your return vis-a-vis the builders who are bidding on your property.
 This will require experience and negotiation, two attributes that we feel we bring to the table for our sellers.

 Q10: How long does it take to implement your program?

 Our no-commission lot sale program does not take very long at all, typically 3-4 weeks.
 At the end of that time, you will know the highest price you can get for your teardown from the local builder community in terms of its land value.

-Q: What are the 'convenience' benefits that your program offers?
+Q11: What are the convenience benefits that your program offers?